 Each of them would have their own sponsor, likely their own budget, their own tribes, their own need to deliver, their own defence mechanisms, their own identity and their own self-inflicted blindness to their neighbour initiatives.

-Ah, by the way, they all compete for the most precious currency in the organization life: air time.
+Ah, by the way, they all compete for the most precious currency in the organization’s life: air time.

-That the staff is often confused should not surprise us.
+That the staff are often confused should not surprise us.
 Being clear would be surprising.

 Those real, true transformational programmes are harder because they need a leader (a) who can trust others, (b) who is prepared to accept the un-planned and emergent, and who (c) does not have to have all the answers pre-cooked.

 There are those leaders around, but not many.
 But those are the ones who can exploit the full real richness of the journey.